 Caleb Downs, S

 Caleb Downs was one of the best college football players last season for Ohio State.
 Safety is not one of the biggest needs for the Titans, but I could see Borgonzi and the rest of the scouting department falling in love with Downs as a prospect and taking him anyway.
 Downs can come in and be an immediate impact player for the Titans’ defense.
 Very similar to what Jesse Bates has done in his time with the Atlanta Falcons, Downs can disrupt games in the same way.
+If the Titans do decide to take Downs at four, he would be the highest drafted safety since Eric Turner was drafted number two overall by the Browns in 1991.
+The only safeties to be taken in the top 5 since the year 2000 are Sean Taylor and Eric Berry.
+Both were taken with the number 5 pick, and both had very successful NFL careers.

 Arvell Reese, LB